-This article describes the following specifications applicable to both RF generation and analysis:
+This article describes the specifications listed below.
+These specifications are applicable to both RF generation and analysis.

 - Frequency range

 - Tuning speed